poliquin/geocsv-to-mysql/README.md

 automatically looks for a schema file called `output.csvt`.
 The table name can be changed with the `--table` flag.

+Note that it may be necessary to increase the max packet size on the server to load large files.
+This can be done by running the following command on the server before running geocsv:

+    SET GLOBAL max_allowed_packet=134217728;

 This program is intended to work with Python 3.